-Attendance Regulations
+Attendance/Participation Regulations

-Class attendance is an essential part of graduate education, and students are expected to attend regularly and punctually all classes and laboratories for which they are registered.
-Cumulative absences may result in a lowered grade or loss of credit for the course.
+Class attendance/participation is an essential part of graduate education, and students are expected to attend/participate regularly and punctually all classes and laboratories for which they are registered.
+Cumulative absences/non participation may result in a lowered grade or loss of credit for the course.
 Tardiness is also subject to penalty.
 Although some specific requirements may vary according to the nature and structure of the course, the following guidelines summarize institutional policy:

-- 1. Class attendance is required, and accurate records are kept. - 2.
-A student receives a grade of F in any course immediately upon accumulating the following number of absences in that class: - 12 in semester classes meeting 3 times per week - 8 in semester classes meeting 2 times per week - 4 in semester classes meeting 1 time per week - 4 per session in the Accelerated Degree Program (ADP) - 6 in summer day classes

-Proportionate numbers in classes on other schedules.
+- 1. Class attendance/participation is required, and accurate records are kept. - For online courses, non participation means the failure to login for any group assignments (i.e., chants, etc.), tests, or weekly assignments.
+Excessive absences are the same as for classes that meet one time per week - 3.
+A student receives a grade of F in any course immediately upon accumulating the following number of absences in that class: - 12 in semester classes meeting 3 times per week - 8 in semester classes meeting 2 times per week - 4 in semester classes meeting 1 time per week - 4 per session in the Accelerated Degree Program (ADP) - 6 in summer day classes - Proportionate numbers in classes on other schedules.